gderouineau/server-Installation/README.md

 ## INSTRUCTION

-download the package from github https://github.com/gderouineau/server-Installation
+download the ziped package from github https://github.com/gderouineau/server-Installation

 transfert the package to your server
  $ scp packageName.zip user@ip:/some/path